 May 15, 2014

 The Preakness Stakes is far and away the most popular event in the Baltimore area every year.
 Nothing else comes close.
-But we know the hottest ticket in town every third Saturday of May isn’t at Pimlico, but in the stands at the Baltimore Arena.
+But we know the hottest ticket in town every third Saturday of May isn’t at Pimlico, but in the stands at Baltimore’s Royal Farms Arena.

 So break out your blanket of Black-Eyed Susans and get ready for the 12 reasons why Loyola’s Commencement is the true second jewel of the Triple Crown.